 During and after a flood, water can become contaminated with harmful bacteria, viruses, sewage, fertilizers, pesticides and other chemicals.

 If your well has been covered with flood water, bacteria can enter your well through the cap or vent, and contaminate your drinking water.
 If this happens, your well will need to be disinfected by a licensed well driller.
-You can contact the Branch-Hillsdale-St. Joseph Community Health Agency (BHSJ) for a list of licensed well drillers in your area.
+A list of licensed well drillers in your area can be found Here.

 If your well has been flooded, it’s important to: